cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 * Use one of Riak TS's client libraries (Java, Python, Erlang, Node.js, .Net, Go, Ruby, PHP - see the following page for more information on Riak TS's client libraries: http://docs.basho.com/riak/ts/latest/developing/) to execute the DDL;
 * Or use the riak-admin command tool (see the following page for details on how to do this: http://docs.basho.com/riak/ts/latest/using/creating-activating/#riak-admin).

-For most of this documentation we will use riak-shell to execute the example code.
-If you have already installed Riak TS let's go ahead and create the WeatherStationData table using riak-shell.
+For most of this documentation we will use riak-shell to execute example code.
+If you have already installed Riak TS (and it is running) let's go ahead and create the WeatherStationData table using riak-shell.

 From within your Riak TS root directory launch riak-shell using: